CodeKrakken/warehouse-robot/README.md

 Modelling the actions of a hardworking warehouse robot, very much of the ilk of T.O.M. from TV's Bertha.

 We have installed a robot in our warehouse.
 This is the mechanism by which it can be controlled.

-The robot moves along a 10x10 grid in the warehouse, and will not move outside its confines.

 All of the commands to the robot consist of a single capital letter and different commands are dilineated by whitespace.

 ## Installation